jbpatty/Amazon-Reviews-Grocery-and-Gourmet-Foods/README.md

 	- are they talking negatively or positively about these products and categories, and
 	- what exactly are they saying

 I collected my data from the University of California San Diego’s data science repository.
 This dataset had over five million Amazon grocery and gourmet reviews of which I pulled in a million before cleaning.
-For Preprocessing I analyzed my data using both CountVectorization and TFIDF, with CountVectorization providing better results.
-For Topic Modeling I started with NMF to find my topics and then dug deeper into them using Spacy.
-For data visualizations I used Tableau.
+For Preprocessing, I analyzed my data using both CountVectorization and TFIDF, with CountVectorization providing better results.
+For Topic Modeling, I started with NMF to find my topics and then dug deeper into them using Spacy.
+For data visualizations, I used Tableau.

 TOPIC 1 - CHOCOLATE
 Topic one is ‘chocolate’ some of the adjectives used to describe this topic were sweet, bitter, rich, sugary, dark, and white